Integrability on Direct Limit Banach manifolds: Introduction and results

 The notion of \textit{Lie algebroid} $\mathcal{A}=\left( E,\pi,M,\rho, [\;,\;] _{E}\right) ,$ where $\pi:E\longrightarrow M$ is a fiber bundle and where the anchor $\rho$ is a morphism of Lie algebras, was first introduced by Pradines in \cite{Pra}.
 Such objects can be seen as generalizations of both Lie algebras and tangent vector bundles.
 This context is an adapted framework for different problems one can meet in Mechanics (e.g. non holonomic lagrangian systems, \cite{CLLM}) or in symplectic Geometry in view of the symplectization of Poisson manifolds and applications to quantization (\cite{Kar}, \cite{Wei}).

-The Stephan-Sussmann Theorem implies the integrability of the distribution $\rho(E)$ for a finite dimensional Lie algebroid $\left( E,\pi,M,\rho,[\;,\;] _{E}\right) $.
+The Stefan-Sussmann's Theorem implies the integrability of the distribution $\rho(E)$ for a finite dimensional Lie algebroid $\left( E,\pi,M,\rho,[\;,\;] _{E}\right) $.
 Moreover one also gets the existence of symplectic leaves for Lie-Poisson Banach manifolds under comparable assumptions.
-For a Banach Lie Lie algebroid $\left( E,\pi,M,\rho,[\;,\;] _{E}\right)$ the same result is also true under some additional assumptions (see \cite{Pel}).
+For a Banach Lie algebroid $\left( E,\pi,M,\rho,[\;,\;] _{E}\right)$ the same result is also true under some additional assumptions (see \cite{Pel}).

 However, the Banach context is not necessarily the most appropriate: for instance, in the framework of Lie-Poisson structure on the dual of the Lie algebra of an infinite-dimensional Lie group, the adapted model is not anymore the Banach one.
 A lot of infinite-dimensional Lie groups $G$, linked with symmetries depending on infinitely many parameters one can meet in Mathematical Physics, can often be expressed as the union of an ascending sequence $G_{1}\subset G_{2}\subset\cdots\subset G_{i}\subset\cdots$ of finite or infinite-dimensional Lie groups.
 Various examples of such objects can be found in papers of Gl\"{o}ckner (see \cite{Glo1}, \cite{Glo2} and \cite{Glo3}).
 The convenient setting as defined by \cite{FrKr} and \cite{KrMi} seems well adapted to this framework (see for instance \cite{Glo1}).